Effilab/bing_ads_ruby_sdk/README.md

 ## Getting Started

 In order to use Bing's api you need to get your api credentials from bing.
-From there them gem handles the oauth token generation.
+From there gem handles the oauth token generation.

 By default, there is only one store in the gem to store the oauth token.
-It's a filesystem based store.
-You can create yourself to store credentials in database or wherever you desire.
+It's a file system based store.
+You can create one yourself to store credentials in a database or wherever you desire.
 The store class must implement `read` and `write(data)` instance methods.

 To get your token, run:
 ```ruby